ahmadhatahet/auto-fault-tc-gen/README.md

-# auto-fault-tc-gen
+# LLMs-Powered Real-Time Fault Injection: An Approach to Fault Test Case Generation
-Code implementation for the paper: LLMs-Powered Real-Time Fault Injection: An Approach to Fault Test Case Generation
+This repository provide a code implementation for the paper: LLMs-Powered Real-Time Fault Injection: An Approach to Fault Test Case Generation

+[Link after publishing].